 Casters and wheels are usually fitted to equipment that is used intermittently and is often stationary for much of the time.
 Revvo’s products are specifically designed to operate well under such conditions.

-For casters and wheels on applications such as conveyors which are run continuously, the normal load capacities do not apply as a life factor has to be introduced.
-Each case should be considered individually and we will be pleased to advise you on receipt of the relevant information.
+For casters and wheels on applications such as conveyors that run continuously, the normal load capacities do not apply as a life factor has to be introduced.
+Each case should be considered individually, and we will be pleased to advise you on receipt of the relevant information.